 Okay, so now you know how to use a string trimmer, it is also important to learn proper cutting techniques because without that, you won’t be able to get that picture-perfect lawn.
 I have mentioned some of the handiest techniques below.
 You can follow these by using a string trimmer on your lawn.

 Edging involves using the string trimmer so that the string is vertical.
-I would suggest such type of cut, most probably for the driveways or along the edges of walkways.
+I would suggest this type of cut, most probably for the driveways or along the edges of the walkways.
 Be careful because a lot of debris and wild pebbles can come up your way.

 You have to tip the string trimmer so that the string tip is working off the pavement and try to get rid of the hard bush and weed from there.

 Scything is another form of cutting technique, and I love this one for tall grass.
 The string trimmer has to be used in a slight U motion on the lawn.
 This will help even out the cutting and give your lawn a neat and clean look.

 Once you have mastered the art of how to use a weed trimmer, using it is a piece of cake.
 To have the most from your string trimmer, follow the below tips.

 Always use a safety hat, eye protection, and gloves when using the string trimmer.
 It is very easy to injure yourself while using this tool.
 If you are not comfortable with it, you can always get a professional to do it.

 When it comes to string trimmers, you have a few choices.
 You can choose between cordless or battery-operated string trimmers.
 Cordless trimmers are great for people who want to be able to trim grass and shrubs without having to worry about batteries.
 Cordless trimmers are also easy to maneuver around the yard since they don’t need cords.